Skip to content

 Differential Diagnosis Distinguishing Feature

-Intracranial Hemorrhage Focal neurological deficits, CT scan shows bleeding
+Intracranial Haemorrhage Focal neurological deficits; CT scan shows bleeding